Why sing your own praises when you can have someone else do it for you, often better than you ever could?

 When selecting influencers, it’s essential to focus on the metrics that will have the greatest impact on your campaign.
 Here are some key metrics to consider:

-- Keep an eye on how many new followers your brand gains during the campaign.
-This indicates how effectively the influencer is expanding your reach and introducing your brand to new potential customers.
+Keep an eye on how many new followers your brand gains during the campaign.
+Ideally, a campaign should drive a measurable uplift of at least 3–5% on your existing follower count.
+This indicates how effectively the influencer is expanding your reach.
+If follower growth is flat despite a high impressions rate, the influencer’s audience likely isn’t aligned with your brand.

 Decide on the Number of Creators to Partner With